armadillu/ofxTimeMeasurements/ReadMe.md

 ## FEATURES

 *	Measure execution time of any parts of your app
-*	Enable/disable execution of code sections on the fly
+*	Enable / disable execution of code sections on the fly through the widget
-*	Collapsable GUI, see only what matters at the time (saved on quit)
+*	Collapsable GUI, see only what matters at the time (saves on quit)
-*	Execution times clustered by Thread
+*	Execution times organized by Thread
 *	Measure exact times, or averaged time across frames
 *	Measure cumulative times (TS_START_ACC) for shared code sections
 *	Highlight frequently used calls, slowly fade unused calls
-*	setup(), update(), and draw() are autmatically time sampled.
+*	setup(), update(), and draw() are automatically time sampled.
 *	Optionally use [ofxMSATimer](https://github.com/obviousjim/ofxMSATimer) for higher precision (recommended windows)

 ## QUICK START